-PILGRIMAGE TO PANDO is a contemplative journey to the home of the largest living organism on Earth.
-It follows in the footsteps of the 2017 ROADTRIP TO PANDO, taking place in remote Fish Lake, UT in the south-central part of the state.
+PILGRIMAGE TO PANDO took place early September, 2018 and was a contemplative journey to the home of the largest living organism on Earth.
+It followed in the footsteps of the 2017 ROADTRIP TO PANDO, taking place in remote Fish Lake, UT in the south-central part of the state.

 Pando Pilgrims are seekers of wisdom from across the greatest diversity.
 Lovers of nature.
 Enjoyers of great food.
 Nurturers in the company of others.
 Christians, Muslims, Jews, Buddhists, and atheists.
 Paiute, hunters, and ranchers.
 Scientists, ecologists, artists, writers, designers, and intellectuals.

-Together, they’re undertaking a journey of reflection and (re)imagination.
+Together, they undertook a journey of reflection and (re)imagination.
 To a site where everything you can see is part of the same rootball.